jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 zipExtensions                 | A comma-separated list of additional file extensions to be treated like a ZIP file, the contents will be extracted and analyzed. | &nbsp;
 jarAnalyzerEnabled            | Sets whether Jar Analyzer will be used.                                   | true centralAnalyzerEnabled        | Sets whether Central Analyzer will be used.
-If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below). | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
+If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below). | true ossindexAnalyzerEnabled       | Sets whether the OSS Index Analyzer will be enabled.                      | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                      | Defines the Nexus Server's web service end point (example http://domain.enterprise/service/local/).
 If not set the Nexus Analyzer will be disabled. | &nbsp;
 nexusServerId                 | The id of a server defined in the settings.xml that configures the credentials (username and password) for a Nexus server's REST API end point.
 When not specified the communication with the Nexus server's REST API will be unauthenticated. | &nbsp;